winitzki/scall/tutorial/programming_dhall.md

 A naturality law of `t` describes what happens when we apply the transformation `t` to a data container.
 We can apply `t` to transform `F A → G A`, followed by an `fmap_G f`-based transformation (`G A → G B`).
 (A lawful `fmap` method does not change the container's shape or data ordering but only replaces each data item of type `A` separately by another data item of type `B`.)
 We can also first apply `fmap_F f` to transform `F A → F B` and then apply `t` to transform `F B → G B`.
 The final results of type `G B` will be the same.

-So, naturality laws describe program refactorings where the programmer decides to change the order of function applications.
+So, naturality laws describe code refactorings where the programmer decides to change the order of function applications.
 (For example, first apply `List/map A B f` and then `List/head B`; or first apply `List/head A` and then `Optional/map A B f`.)
 Because the naturality law holds, the results of the program are guaranteed to remain the same after refactoring.